oxylabs/ebay-scraper/README.md

 ### How it works

+eBay Scraper is a sophisticated solution designed to gather data from eBay website in real time and without a hassle.
+This quick guide will detail the process of scraping eBay using Oxylabs' Scraper API.

 You can get eBay results by providing your own URLs to our service.
 We can return the HTML of any eBay page you like.

 #### Python code example